coprolit/homebrewed-rolemaster-rpg-rules/README.md

 #### Dodge
 Against Ranged attacks, halve any DB increase.
 Dodging is not possible against area attacks.

 Use Running or Acrobatics skill.

 Succesful dodge allows defender to move to flank of attacker.

 #### Parry
+Against Melee attacks.
-Against Melee attacks, halve any DB increase, if defender is parrying unarmed against someone with a weapon.
+Halve any DB increase, if defender is parrying unarmed against someone with a weapon.
-Against Ranged attacks, defender must use a suitable shield.

 Use Weapon or Shield skill.

 Succesful parry allows defender a counter-attack at half OB.

 #### Block
 Against Melee and Ranged attacks if using a suitable shield.

-Extremely Hard maneuver, using Shield skill, apply result to DB.
+Use Shield skill.
+Hard Maneuver.

 Succesful block staggers the attacker.
-####

 ## Combat Round